 The owner of Olivia Lodge said he no longer bred lions and the farm had been shut down.
 “Those lions weren’t even my lions,” he told a reporter, claiming that they “belonged to someone else.”

-Nearly all of the bones were sold by a handful of South African brokers and taxidermists, the export data showed, including one that was named as supplying the Xaysavang Network more than a decade ago.
+Nearly all the bones were sold by a handful of South African brokers and taxidermists, including one that was named as supplying the Xaysavang Network more than a decade ago.
+A

 "The bone trade is highly profitable, very secretive, and destroys the very essence of these animals."